-Every couple of weeks he would have a different routine, every bit as bad as the last one, just different.
-I don’t know why he didn’t sleep, he just didn’t.
+Every couple of weeks he would have a different routine, every bit as bad as the last one.
+Just different.
+I don’t know why he wouldn’t sleep.
+He just didn’t.
 I remember being in tears every night as he cried almost all night, every night.

 Those first nights home, I think I managed to get two hours sleep total each night for awhile – all broken.
 I think it’s pretty safe to say I was a zombie for most of my son’s babyhood.
 I don’t really remember a lot about him being a baby because I was so tired all the time and my memory is fuzzy.